RainbowRedux/RainbowRedux/README.md

 * [UnrealEnginePython (Unreal plugin providing python environment and binding)](https://github.com/boristsr/UnrealEnginePython)

 If you are interested in working on this project you will probably only ever need to look at the first 2 repos.

+## Unreal Engine Version

+This project is currently based on Unreal Engine 4.23.
+The 2 main factors that will cause this project to lag behind the latest unreal version is:

+* time involved in upgrading a project.
+It's not always a quick operation.
+* Support from UnrealEnginePython.
+The last official support is for 4.23, with community maintained branches for 4.24.

+I am planning to upgrade the project to 4.25 on release, provided there is support from a community branch of UnrealEnginePython, as this will give more stable ray tracing support.

 ## Git LFS notes